Ced30/GGL-Documentation/API/GGL_Common/Initialize_font.md

 # Method Initialize_font()

+## This method is available on class label and it's children

 | Parameter   |  type   |              description                   |
 |--           |       --|--                                          |
 |   N/A      | N/A  |      N/A      |